In the guide below, we provide a summary/breakdown of energy in China.

 chinapower.csis.org shows an energy consumption graph that shows that (paraphrased), from 1990 to 2019, and as a % share:

-– Coal use is decreasing
+– Coal consumption has been decreasing

 – Oil use is largely the same, but has slightly increased